Dreaming381/Latios-Framework-Documentation/Calligraphics/Getting Started.md

 The *Text Renderer* component exposes all of the settings required to render Rich Text to world space.

--   **Text** - The Rich Text to render.
+-   **Text** – The Rich Text to render.
+-   **Font Size** – The size to use for the text
--   **Word Wrap** - Whether to wrap the text should it exceed **Max Line Width**.
+-   **Word Wrap** – Whether to wrap the text should it exceed **Max Line Width**.
--   **Max Line Width** - The maximum line width for a single line of text.
+-   **Max Line Width** – The maximum line width for a single line of text.
 If **Word Wrap** is false, this setting does nothing.
--   **Horizontal Alignment** and **Vertical Alignment** - These two settings provide a pivot point for the text rendering.
-They do not affect text alignment, but rather in which directions to expand the text relative to the authoring transform.
+-   **Horizontal Alignment** and **Vertical Alignment** – These two settings provide a pivot point for the text rendering.
+They not only affect text alignment, but also in which directions to expand the text relative to the authoring transform.
+-   **Is Orthographic** – Controls how the text reacts to scaling
+-   **Enable Kerning** – Enable kerning pair adjustments
+-   **Font Style** – Base styling options to apply to the text
+-   **Word Spacing, Line Spacing, and Paragraph Spacing** – Additional spacing values in font units where a value of 1 equals 1/00em
--   **Color** - The base color of the text when no Color tag is in scope.
+-   **Color** – The base color of the text when no Color tag is in scope.
--   **Fonts and Materials** - The font-material pairs used by the renderer.
-When the tag is supported, all fonts/materials used within the text will need to be specified here.
+-   **Fonts and Materials** – The font-material pairs used by the renderer.
+All fonts/materials called out by font rich text tags will need to be specified here.
+There should always be at least one entry for the base font.
+-   **Gpu Resident** – When checked, the text uses GPU-resident mode in which text changes are always uploaded and stored on the GPU regardless of visibility.
+However, visible text is not reuploaded each frame when no changes occur.

+*Warning: GPU Resident Text can be prone to fragmentation, so be wary of modification patterns.*

 ### Text Animation